-- 1. Move the machine onto a level surface. - 2.
-Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and engage the parking brake. - 3.
+- Drive the machine onto a level surface. - Disengage the blade-control switch (PTO), move the motion control levers to the NEUTRAL-LOCK position and engage the parking brake. - 3.
 Shut off the engine, wait for all moving parts to stop, and remove the key. - 4.
-Raise the back of the machine up and support the machine with jack stands.
+Raise the back of the machine and support the machine with jack stands.